Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: Experiments and results

 Following experiments on classical signals (i.e., 1D time series and 2D images), we analyse SampEn$_{G}$ on synthetic graph models to evaluate its robustness with respect to topology transitions.
 We consider ER random graphs, which allow us to vary the graph density via an edge probability $p$, and WS small-world networks, which transition from regular lattices to random graphs via a rewiring probability $\beta$.
 These experiments explore the behaviour of SampEn$_{G}$ when both the signal and topology are random (Sec.~\ref{Sec:ER}) or some arbitrary signal (Sec.~\ref{Sec:WS}), its ability to quantify dynamics as the underlying network become denser or more randomly connected, and its dependency on the choice of pattern length $m$ (with $r=0.2$ fixed).
+To move beyond random/static graph signals, we next consider the Kuramoto model of coupled oscillators--a controlled nonlinear dynamical system on three different synthetic topologies, used to evaluate whether SampEn$_{G}$ tracks organisation changes such as local-to-global synchronisation in Sec.~\ref{Sec:Kuramoto}.